At Peace Legal we understand that facing any criminal charge is a distressing situation to find yourself in.

 To qualify for a Representation Order in the magistrates’ court, you must meet certain financial conditions.
 You’ll automatically meet these conditions if you’re Under 18.
 Also you’ll automatically meet the conditions if you’re getting Income Support, income-related Employment and Support Allowance, income-based Jobseeker’s Allowance, the guarantee credit part of Pension Credit or Universal Credit.

 Otherwise, the financial conditions depend on your gross income and how many dependent children you have.
 If you are single and have no children, you won’t get criminal legal aid in the magistrates’ court if you have a gross income of more than £12,475.
-This figure will increase if you have dependants
+This figure will increase if you have dependents.

 If you do meet the financial conditions, you’ll usually get help with representation in a criminal case in the magistrates’ court, as long as it’s in the interests of justice that you are legally represented.
 This means, for example, if you are pleading not guilty, you are likely to go to prison or lose your job if you are convicted.